Eco-Fashion Encyclopedia updates, 18 new terms added

-REACH is the new European Union Regulation on Registration, Evaluation, Authorization and Restriction of Chemicals (REACH) which came into force in 2007, aims to improve protection of human health and environment from the risks posed by chemicals.
+REACH is the new European Union Regulation on Registration, Evaluation, Authorization and Restriction of Chemicals (REACH) which came into force in 2007, aims to improve the protection of human health and the environment from the risks posed by chemicals.
 Firms must provide lists of all the chemicals they use and specify any possible risks.

 UN Global Compact

-UN Global Compact is voluntary initiative to encourage businesses to adopt and report on sustainable and socially responsible policies.
+UN Global Compact is a voluntary initiative to encourage businesses to adopt and report on sustainable and socially responsible policies.
 It seeks to align business operations and strategies with ten universally accepted principles in the areas of human rights, labour, environment and anti-corruption.

-Source4Style.
-An online marketplace of sustainable materials.
+Source4Style.com online marketplace of sustainable materials.
 Source4Style is the first online trade show for materials sourcing and global design inspiration.
 Showcasing thousands of textiles from over 30 countries, the Source4Style platform allows buyers around the world to search, sample & source new materials 365-days a year.